 Learn about local and regional volunteer opportunities by:

-- Contacting the Career Center and Office of Service Learning at ext.
-3583 to make an appointment to speak with the Community Service coordinator.
+- Contact the Career Center and Office of Service Learning at ext.
+3583 to make an appointment.

 - Attending our annual fall community service fair every fall which is open to the campus and the community to place students in local community agencies.